byronbaldizon/000webhostDB/README.md

-# 000webhostDB
+# 000webhostDB and FILEZILLA SETUP
-Set up and php code for 000webhost database testing
+php code for 000webhost database testing and Filezilla setup for FTP file transfer.

 ## PURPOSE
 This is a .php file for a 000Webhostapp hosting.
 The code is: